Yuvraj-cyborg/Verdyce/README.md

 let window = VotingWindow::new(Utc::now(), 120, 30); // 2-min voting, 30-sec grace
 ```

----

-## 🚀 Future Enhancements

-- [ ] Web-based dashboard for proposal management
-- [ ] Integration with blockchain networks
-- [ ] Advanced reputation scoring
-- [ ] Multi-signature proposal creation
-- [ ] Delegation and proxy voting
-- [ ] Analytics and reporting features

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.